operator-framework/java-operator-sdk/samples/tomcat/README.md

 When an event from a Deployment is received we have to identify which Tomcat object does the Deployment belong to.
 This is done when the DeploymentEventSource creates the DeploymentEvent.

+The TomcatController has to take care of setting the `managed-by` label on the Deployment so the DeploymentEventSource can watch the right Deployments.
+The TomcatController also has to set `ownerReference` on the Deployment so later the DeploymentEventSource can identify which Tomcat does the Deployment belong to.
+This is necessary so the frameowork can call the Controller `createOrUpdate` method correctly.